rust-lang/reference/src/types.md

 If, instead, the closure were to use `self.vec` directly, then it would attempt to capture `self` by mutable reference.
-But since `self.set` is already borrowed to iterate over, the closure would not compile.
+But since `self.set` is already borrowed to iterate over, the code would not compile.

 ### Call traits and coercions